 ►Contact your faculty supervisor or the Career Services Coordinator if any questions or problems arise.

 If you are a site supervisor interested in hosting a SILS student through an internship at your site, please fill out the New Site Form!

 For helpful tips on running a smooth Field Experience, please refer to the ALISE Guidlines for Practices and Principles in the Design, Operation, and Evaluation of Student Field Experiences.

 In agreeing to take on this role, the faculty supervisor takes on responsibility for acting as the link between the School and the Field Experience site.
 Faculty supervisors are full time faculty members within SILS.
 Specifically, the faculty supervisor:

-- Reviews and approves the Field Experience Agreement.
+►Reviews and approves the Field Experience Agreement and learning objectives.

-- At the approximate midway point of your Field Experience, schedule a meeting (or telephone conference call) with you and your site supervisor to learn more about the site and the student's activities there.
+►At the approximate midway point of your Field Experience, schedules a meeting with you and your site supervisor to learn more about the site and the student's activities there.

-- Signs the evaluation form certifying that you have completed all requirements and recommending a P, L, or F grade.
-Turns in the form to the Field Experience Coordinator.
+►Signs the evaluation form certifying that you have completed all requirements and can receive a grade.
+Turns in the form to the Career Services Coordinator.

-- Serves as the point of contact within the School for information about the Field Experience program.
+►Serves as the point of contact within SILS about the Field Experience program.
 Responds to questions about policies and procedures.